TheWover/donut/README.md

 ## As a Standalone Tool

 Donut can be used as-is to generate shellcode from VBS/JS/EXE/DLL/XSL files or .NET Assemblies.
-A Linux and Windows executable, including a Python script (Python planned for v1.0) are provided for payload generation.
-The command-line syntax is as described below.
+A Linux and Windows executable and a Python module are provided for payload generation.
+The Python documentation can be found [here](https://github.com/TheWover/donut/blob/master/docs/2019-08-21-Python_Extension.md) The command-line syntax is as described below.

 ```